Module: Familia::Horreum::Serialization

 Overview

-Serialization: Object persistence and retrieval from the DB Handles conversion between Ruby objects and Valkey hash storage
+Serialization - Instance-level methods for object serialization Handles conversion between Ruby objects and Valkey hash storage

 Instance Method Summary collapse